SRGSSR/pillarbox-web-suite/docs/CONTRIBUTING.md

 ## Code conventions

-We currently have no formal code conventions, but we try to keep our codebase consistent.
-In general, having a look at the code itself should be enough for you to discover how you should write your changes.
+While there are no formal, rigid code conventions in place, we strive to maintain a consistent codebase across all contributors and teams involved in the Pillarbox web suite.
+Please follow the existing style and patterns you observe in the code to ensure your changes integrate smoothly with the shared components.

 ## Code review

-Pull requests, once complete, can be submitted for review by our team.
-Depending on the complexity of the involved changes, a few iterations might be needed.
-Once a pull request has been approved, it will be rebased, merged back into the development trunk and delivered with the next release.
+Pull requests will be reviewed by members of the Pillarbox team and other contributors involved in maintaining the shared components.
+Depending on the complexity of the changes, multiple review cycles may be needed to ensure quality and compatibility.
+Approved pull requests will be rebased and merged into the main development branch and included in the next release.